bibledit/converters/README.md

 The converters can run on a local workstation and on a server.

-Use the green button "Clone or download" to download the converters from the following location: https://github.com/bibledit/converters.
+Use the green button "Clone or download" to download a zip file of the converters from the following location: https://github.com/bibledit/converters.

 Unpack the software into a known folder.

 The converters need a Java Runtime Environment to run.